LTDuckie/sketch2scene/README.md

+## Preparations
-## Please download and set up these projects in the parent folder.
+Please download and set up these projects in the parent folder.

 sketch2scene
 ├── flowty-realtime-lcm-canvas